By Charu Sharma:

 One more point of distinction between the two boards is the evaluation and assessment of students.
 In ICSE, internal assessments are vital and practical tests are aggregated with the overall scores.
 ICSE lays more emphasis on lab work.
 Also, a career in English Literature or Language is best suited for ICSE students.

 With the changing times both the boards are aiming for active learning.
 CBSE and ICSE (CISCE) prescribe a certain teaching approach and both have undergone significant change over the past 10 years.
 The focus has majorly increased on learning through experience and experimentation rather than through one-way teaching.

-In India most of the parents are unsatisfied with the standards of education provided by CBSE.
+In India, most parents are unsatisfied with the standards of education provided by CBSE.
 They feel that the learning and grooming process needs to be more thorough in CBSE when compared to what ICSE offers.
 ICSE includes the detailed study of subjects and an edge over English literature and language and is more flexible in nature.
 Both the boards are recognized by colleges/universities in India.
-However, the CBSE curriculum doesn’t provide students academic luxuries.
-ICSE board has a lot of combinations to offer to students- such as computer science, environmental science and even interior design in a lot of schools.
+However, the CBSE curriculum doesn’t provide students with academic luxuries.
+ICSE board has a lot of combinations to offer to students – such as computer science, environmental science and even interior design in a lot of schools.